-More than 300,000 people in California have a developmental disability and, as a population, they are dealing with issues related to aging for the first time.
-For instance, life expectancy for people with Down syndrome has increased dramatically in recent decades – from 25 in 1983 to 60 today.
+More than 350,000 people in California have a developmental disability and, as a population, they are dealing with issues related to aging for the first time.
+Why for the first time?
+Life expectancy for people with Down syndrome has increased dramatically in recent decades – from 25 in 1983 to 60+ today.

-This is why we were proud to open two 5,000 sq. ft. homes for 20 people with developmental disabilities who have been diagnosed with aging issues, Alzheimer’s or another related dementia.
+To address the growing need, in 2017, Noah Homes opened two 5,000 sq. ft. homes for 20 people with developmental disabilities who were diagnosed with aging issues, Alzheimer’s, or another related dementia.
 Most homes under Noah Homes management have a staff to resident ratio of approximately 1:4 and 1:6.
-The new Memory Care Homes have a staff to resident ratio of 1:2 and include state-of-the-art technology, access to national research, and opportunities for residents to participate in groundbreaking new techniques to fight Alzheimer’s, dementia, and other aging struggles.
+The Memory Care Homes, now affectionately known as Casa de Amor and Casa de Lauridsen, have a staff to resident ratio of 1:2 and include state-of-the-art technology, access to national research, and opportunities for residents to participate in groundbreaking new techniques to fight Alzheimer’s, dementia, and other aging struggles.

-Residents are selected based off an interest list of adults with developmental disabilities receiving services through the San Diego Regional Center.
-Project partners are hopeful that plans will be replicated by other organizations throughout California and across the nation, alleviating some of the burden of the 15.5 million caregivers who provided an estimated 17.7 billion hours of unpaid care, valued at more than $220 billion in 2013.
+Residents are selected based on an interest list of adults with developmental disabilities receiving services through the San Diego Regional Center.
+We are hopeful that these homes will be replicated by other organizations throughout California and across the nation, alleviating some of the burdens of the 15.5 million caregivers who provided an estimated 17.7 billion hours of unpaid care, valued at more than $220 billion.